LGBTQ rights in Victoria: Anti-vilification protections

 In March 2025, the Victorian parliament passed the Justice Legislation Amendment (Anti-vilification and Social Cohesion) Bill, expanding existing anti-vilification laws on the basis of race and religion to include disability, gender identity, sex, sex characteristics, sexual orientations and personal association with individuals possessing these attributes.
-The laws come into affect on 30 June 2026.
+The laws come into effect on 30 June 2026.
 The laws were passed with support from the Labor Party, the Greens, the Legalise Cannabis party, and the Animal Justice party.
 The Liberal party, the National party, One Nation, the Libertarian party, and the Shooters, fishers and farmers party voted against the bill.

 Transgender rights

+Since November 2025, all fees and costs were removed to individuals making an application to change sex on a birth certificate within Victoria under updated regulations.

 Birth certificates and drivers licenses (which have no gender marker recorded) are within the jurisdiction of the states, whereas marriage and passports are matters for the Commonwealth.
 Victoria legally recognizes a person's gender transition.
 In the past it has required the person first undergo sexual reassignment surgery and divorce if married.
 In August 2024, the Supreme Court of Victoria upheld the ruling allowing puberty blockers on transgender children with stress and anxiety.